Your Stories No.9

 These principles work well across all my teaching – good teaching is, I believe, good teaching!
 And I am sure many teachers reading this post will do much of what I describe anyway.

-The aim of the group is to provide a dedicated space for pianists and writers to share and encourage one another, as well as a focal point where bloggers can share all our latest posts.
+The aim of the group is to provide a dedicated space for pianists and writers to share and encourage one another, as well as a focal point where bloggers can share our latest posts.

-And that’s why those who READ blogs will enjoy the Piano Bloggers group as much as those who write them!
+And that’s why those who READ blogs will enjoy the Piano Blogs group as much as those who write them!
 I believe that the group can offer a unique space online where interaction between readers, writers and pianists can flourish.

 Guest Post by Simon Reich